 TikTok creator identified as person of interest in death of Baton Rouge therapist arrested

-DALLAS, Tex.— The popular TikTok creator Tangipahoa Parish Sheriff's deputies identified as a person of interest in the death of a Baton Rouge therapist on Sunday has been arrested in Dallas Tuesday.
+DALLAS — The popular TikTok creator who Tangipahoa Parish Sheriff's deputies identified as a person of interest in the death of a Baton Rouge therapist on Sunday has been arrested in Dallas on Tuesday.

-The Baton Rouge Police Department tells WBRZ 20-year-old Terryon Thomas, known as "Mr. Prada," was arrested by Dallas Police Tuesday night.
+The Baton Rouge Police Department tells WBRZ that 20-year-old Terryon Thomas, known on social media as "Mr. Prada," was arrested by Dallas Police on Tuesday night for resisting an officer.

+On Monday, a Baton Rouge Police officer attempted a traffic stop of a black Lincoln MKZ on North Sherwood Forest Boulevard.
+After the driver did not comply, the driver backed into the police unit and fled the scene, the arrest warrant says.

 Trending News